Commutator width in the first Grigorchuk group: Implementation in GAP

 The element is then lifted to its preimage in $G$ with a minimal number of states.

-Checking the assertion will take approximately $3$ hours and is equipped with a progress bar. \item [\texttt{``all''}] This will do all of the above one after another. \end{description} To recompute the orbits or the charactertable GAP should be started with the \gapinline{-o} flag to provide enough memory for the computation.
+Checking the assertion takes approximately $3$ hours and is equipped with a progress bar. \item [\texttt{``all''}] This performs all of the above one after another. \end{description} To recompute the orbits or the charactertable GAP should be started with the \gapinline{-o} flag to provide enough memory for the computation.
 For example start GAP by \gapinline{gap -o 8G verify.g}